-Airport Limousines located at the airport charge about 800 THB.
+Airport Limousines are located at the airport and charge about 800 THB.

 A number of Airport Express Busses run to the city: AE1 heads for Silom Road | AE2 goes along Petchaburi Road to Khao San Road | AE3 serves Sukhumvit Road | AE4 passes via Siam Square to Hualamphong Railway Station.
 Tickets 100 THB.

 ► The BTS System

 The SkyTrain and Subway are the best way to beat the traffic and pollution, but the trains get packed during rush hour.
 However, the skytrain and subway cover mainly the central Bangkok area, not the suburbs.
 The skytrain opened in December 1999 and has two lines covering the central business districts of Sukhumvit, Phloenchit, Silom, and Sathorn (many expats live and work along these 4 roads), and then going up thru Victory Monument and out to Chatuchak, near the Mo Chit provincial bus terminal.
 The SkyTrain maps and fares are at the Bangkok Transit System (BTS) web site.